 Gin has become increasingly fashionable in the UK, but we’ve been here before: during the ‘gin craze’ of the 1700s the average person was drinking 10 litres of gin each year (vs 2 today), and consumption became so rife that Parliament passed several laws to reduce it.

-Anyone who has tried to get Glastonbury tickets knows the chaos involved, manically refreshing the landing page to secure a spot in the queue.
-Yet fans complained when the festival introduced instead a new system in 2024, randomly assigning everyone to a place in the queue as shown by green tabs.
-Yes it was easier, and fairer, but it removed the fun of the process that had become an institution in its own right.
+Anyone who has tried to get Glastonbury tickets knows the chaos involved – manically refreshing the landing page to secure a spot in the queue.
+Yet fans complained when the festival introduced instead a new system in 2024, which randomly assigned everyone to a place in the queue as shown by green tabs.
+Yes it was easier and fairer, but it removed the fun of the process that had become an institution in its own right.

 Every governing party facing election in a developed country lost vote share in 2024, the first time this has ever happened.